bioidiap/bob.measure/doc/guide.rst

 Rate (EER), defined as the point along the ROC or DET curve where the FPR equals the FNR.

-However, it was noted in by Bengio et al. (2004) that ROC and DET curves may be misleading when comparing systems.
+However, it was noted in by [BENGIO-2004]_ that ROC and DET curves may be misleading when comparing systems.
 Hence, the so-called Expected Performance Curve (EPC) was proposed and consists of an unbiased estimate of the reachable performance of a system at various operating points.
 Indeed, in real-world